Federal Work-Study Program

 3 Gathering Information

-Not all students that are awarded work-study will receive employment through the program.
+Not all students that are offered work-study will receive employment through the program.

 Just like the 'real world', you need to be the best qualified applicant.
 Although